“Food for thought is no substitute for the real thing.” Walt Kelly

 4 T. ice water

 Sift flour & salt into a bowl.
-Cut in shortening thoroughly until mixture resembles coarse cornmeal.
+Cut in butter thoroughly until mixture resembles coarse cornmeal.
 Sprinkle in water and stir with a fork until dough almost cleans side of bowl .
 Gather dough into a ball and divide into 2.
 Roll out on a lightly floured surface.
 Fold in half and place in a lightly greased 13 x 9″ pan.
 Line pan, allowing crust to slightly overlap sides.

 Mix together in a large bowl the peaches, sugar, butter, rum, peach liquid, cinnamon & nutmeg.
 Set aside.
 (NOTE: If you REALLY want that rum to REALLY get down in there and bring out the taste in your peaches, soak the peaches in the rum overnight!
 Don’t worry…the alcohol burns off while cooking.)
 In a small bowl whisk together flour & water to form a runny paste.
 Stir into peach mixture.
 Top with 2nd crust and trim sides.
 Make several small vent slits on top crust.
 Bake at 350° for 45 minutes.
 Remove from oven and brush with 2 T. cooled melted butter.
 Bake another 15 minutes or until crust is golden brown.
 Allow to cool slightly before serving.